Imanisima/housing_prediction_model/README.md

-# melbourne_housing_model
+## Real-Estate in Melbourne
-Predicting real-estate prices
+Predicting real-estate prices using machine learning.